harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/Commitment-orchestrator/overview.md

 ## FAQs
 1. Which cloud providers are supported at the moment?

---> Currently, we support AWS Compute Saving Plans and Convertible RIs.
+--> Currently, we support AWS Compute Saving Plans and Convertible RIs for EC2.

 2. Is Audit trails support available?